hyperledger/identus-mediator/Mediator-Error_Handling.md

 - **G2** - Receive a message for an unsupported protocol https://input-output.atlassian.net/browse/ATL-5840
   - G2A - ignore (no effect/output)
-  - G2B - Send a problem report "e.p.msg.unsupported"
+  - G2B - Send a problem report `e.p.msg.unsupported`

-- **G3** - Receive a message for an unsupported  unsupported version of the protocol.
+- **G3** - Receive a message for an unsupported version of the protocol.
   - G2B - Fallback to G2
-  - G3B - Send `e.p.msg.unsupported` and say what version(s) its supported
+  - G3B - Send a problem report `e.p.msg.unsupported` and say what version(s) its supported

 - **G4** - When an internal error or any unexpected error happens.
   - G4A - ignore (no effect/output)
   - G4B - Send a problem report "e.p.error"

-- **G5** - If the message is tampered (or it throws any crypto errors).
+- **G5** - If the message is tampered or got any crypto errors when decoding.
   - G5A - ignore (no effect/output)
   - G5B - (sync!)
 Send a problem report "e.p.crypto"